distraktd/redditispretty/README.md

 I think thats about it for now, and I will update this file with any relevant information as and when it is required!

 -distraktd

+NOTE: After Reddit's facelift I put this on hold...